AdamSmasherDerby/CRG-To-Statsbook/README.md

 ## Current Abilities

-At present, this tool can populate the following information from the game data file:
+At present, this tool can populate the following information from the game data file.
+Information which is not entered in CRG is skipped.

 * Game Time and Date
 * Team Names
 * Team Rosters with name and number
-* Jam Numbers, including star passes if entered
+* Jam Numbers, including star passes
-* Jammer numbers, if entered
+* Jammer numbers
-* Pivot numbers, if entered
+* Pivot numbers
+* Blocker numbers
-* Penalty codes, if entered
+* Penalty codes
-* Foul Outs, if entered
+* Foul Outs
 * Expulsions
     * If the user is running a dev version of CRG that records expulsion codes, the program will use that, otherwise it will assume that the last penalty entered is the penalty for which the skater was expelled.
 * Jam times on the Game Clock sheet.
 Because why not?